Bustinout/Caravan-Master/readme.txt

 Caravan Master

 About:
-This is more of a UI design test (functional, not visual).
+This is more of a UI test.

 How to test:
 Drag the group of 4 characters to draw a path to different nodes.